 There is so much confusion around SIDS and its potential causes, and not enough awareness.
 Parents of infants, please research SIDS, understand the importance of sleep safety, utilize baby monitors like the Owlet, the Angelcare, and the Snuza.
 Approximately 2500 infants a year die of SIDS, our baby boy was one of them.

-It is not just suffocation that causes SIDS.
-Babies that die of SIDS could either have an undetectable brainstem abnormality that prevents them from responding appropriately to a lack of oxygen, or a serotonin imbalance preventing the signals from their brain to body to react.
-Some babies can’t recognize this lack of oxygen correctly, so they don’t wake up and move or move the item obstructing their breathing.
+There’s much speculation, a ton of research, and so many studies done to try and pin point the different causes of SIDS.
+It’s been found that babies that die of SIDS *could* possibly have an undetectable brainstem abnormality that prevents them from responding appropriately to a lack of oxygen, *or* an imbalance preventing the signals from their brain to body to react.
+Some babies can’t recognize this lack of oxygen correctly, so they don’t wake up and move themselves or move the item obstructing their breathing.
 It could have been the blanket, or it could have been the reason he didn’t remove the blanket.